What Is a Sneaker Bot and How Does It Work in 2023?

-Nowadays, you don’t stand a chance of buying limited edition sneakers yourself.
 A sneaker bot is a computer program configured to work with specific sneaker stores.
 It helps to automatically complete the checkout process faster than any person could, and to make more entries than the store normally allows.
-Shoe bots are designed to do most of the job for you, including finding the drops and being first in line to cop limited releases.
+Shoe bots are designed to do most of the work for you, including finding the drops and being first in line to cop limited releases.

 - Tasks – most major bots use tasks.
 These are instructions for the bot: you tell it which store to visit, what pair and size to get – and it goes through the checkout process for you.
 Good sneaker bots let you create tens or even hundreds of tasks at once, to let you cop multiple pairs.

 - Monitors – monitoring basically means automatically reloading the site to look for a release; as soon as the shoe drops, the monitor starts running your tasks.
 Integrated monitors alone aren’t enough, so you’ll want to join a Discord cook group.
 Such groups give early links, keywords, and even configuration instructions to increase your chances of success.

 - Billing Profiles – stores usually limit how many shoes you can buy.
 So, if you’re after multiple pairs, you can’t use the same credit card and delivery address.
 To overcome this, sneaker bots let you create different billing profiles for your tasks.
 You’ll want to get some virtual credit cards and jig (slightly change) your address.